 The entrance to the temple is majestic and has two carved elephants on either side of the gateway.
 The older shrine is in the center, while the two other shrines face each other across a long Mandapa.
 The Ranga mandapa of Veera Narayana shrine has beautiful bell-shaped pillars and a well-decorated roof.
 The outer walls of the temple have beautifully carved pilasters with decorative towers on top.
 The main shrine has an 8 feet tall image of Veera Narayana with four hands which is considered one of the best examples of Hoysala art.

 The two newer shrines are connected by an open Mandapa.
 These two shrines have different plans.
-One is square while the other is star shaped.
-The vimanas, the Sukanasi and the outer walls are covered with intricately carved sculptures.
+One is square while the other is star-shaped.
+The vimanas, the Sukanasi, and the outer walls are covered with intricately carved sculptures.
 The northern shrine has a 7 feet tall idol of Yoganarasimha in a sitting posture, holding Shanka and Chakra, with Sridevi and Bhoodevi standing on either side.
-The southern shrine has a wonderful 8 feet image of Venugopala playing flute.
+The southern shrine has a wonderful 8 feet image of Venugopala playing the flute.
 On either side of Venugopala stand Rukmini and Satyabhama.
 This is one of the most beautiful Krishna sculptures.

-Ganesha Temple is about 300 meters from Veera Narayana Temple and worth a visit.
+Ganesha Temple is about 300 m from Veera Narayana Temple and worth a visit.

 Timings: 6 AM to 6 PM